-Applications to the FIFSW must be submitted to the School of Graduate Studies (SGS) using an online application which is housed on a secure server at the University of Toronto.
-The online application allows applicants to manage and submit biographical and educational information, as well as specific documents (MSW-ITR Written Statement, Resumé, etc.) immediately to the University of Toronto.
-Applicants can edit an in-progress application and check the status of all documents submitted using a secure password and UserID.
+Applications to the Factor-Inwentash Faculty of Social Work must be submitted to the School of Graduate Studies (SGS) using an online application which is housed on a secure server at the University of Toronto.
+The online application allows applicants to manage and submit biographical and educational information. as well as specific documentation. outlined below, immediately to the University of Toronto.
+Applicants can edit an in-progress application and check the status of all documents submitted using a secure password and Userid.
 An email account is needed to complete the online application, as the University of Toronto will correspond with applicants using email.
-Applications are considered complete and can be reviewed only after all documentation is received by the FIFSW (this includes reference letters submitted online by referees and official transcripts sent by mail).
-All documentation must be received at the FIFSW by documentation deadline in mid-November annually.
-The exact date can be accessed online.
+Applications are considered complete and are reviewed only after all documentation is received.
+SPECIAL CRITERIA In order to be considered for enrolment in this program, applicants must have work experience in any of the fields of social work, psychology, addictions, community intervention, nursing or traditional healing and medicines.
+While this work may resonate with many people, preference will be given to individuals who have both addressed their personal trauma and have done work in the community in a capacity as noted above.
+THE APPLICATION PROCESS WILL CONSIST OF TWO STAGES: